universal-ctags/citre/docs/core-layer.md

 The basis of this layer is a readtags abstraction layer.
 Readtags is a program for filtering, sorting, and printing tags from tags files.
-On top of this, there are some wrappers around the APIs offered by the readtags abstraction layer, which transform human friendly inputs to readtags API calls.
+On top of this, there are some wrappers around the APIs offered by the readtags abstraction layer, which transforms human-friendly inputs to readtags API calls.

 ## Concepts of readtags

 The following is a brief introduction to the key concepts of readtags.
-Run `$ readtags -h` to learn more about it.
+Run `$ readtags -h` to learn more.

 The basic filtering and printing is done using **"actions"**. `-l` action lists all regular tags: